tmhglnd/drumcode/docs/getting-started.md

 ### 4. A volume slider

-Create a `[gain~]` slider.
+Create a `[dc.gain~]` slider.
 You can now connect the output of the synth to the gain slider input.
 And connect the gain slider output to the Left and Right inputs from the `[dac~]`.

 Now you have to "Lock" the patch and put it in Run Mode by clicking the pencil icon with the stripe through on the top.